Convert TXT to TSV

 • No data structure

-• Tab characters can be invisible
+• Tab characters invisible in editors

 Common Uses

-• Genomics and bioinformatics
+• Scientific datasets and bioinformatics

 • Unix/Linux data processing